1935 Quetta earthquake: Casualties

 It is not possible to describe the state of the city when the battalion first saw it.
 It was razed to the ground.
-Corpses were lying everywhere in the hot sun and every available vehicle in Quetta was being used for the transportation of injured … Companies were given areas in which to clear the dead and injured.
+Corpses were lying everywhere in the hot sun and every available vehicle in Quetta was being used for the transportation of injured ...
+Companies were given areas in which to clear the dead and injured.
 Battalion Headquarters were established at the Residency.
 Hardly had we commenced our work than we were called upon to supply a party of fifty men, which were later increased to a hundred, to dig graves in the cemetery.

 Rescue efforts

 Tremendous losses were incurred on the city in the days following the event, with many people buried beneath the debris still alive.
-British Army regiments were among those assisting in rescue efforts, with Lance-Sergeant Alfred Lungley of the 24th Mountain Brigade earning the Empire Gallantry Medal for highest gallantry.
+British Army regiments were among those assisting in rescue efforts.
+Lance-Sergeant Alfred Lungley of the 24th Mountain Brigade, Naik Nandlal Thapa, and Lance Naik Chitrabahadur Gurung earned the Empire Gallantry Medal for highest gallantry in these rescue efforts.
 In total, eight Albert Medals, nine Empire Gallantry Medals and five British Empire Medals for Meritorious Service were awarded for the rescue effort, most to British and Indian soldiers.

 The weather did not help, and the scorching summer heat made matters worse.
 Bodies of European and Anglo-Indians were recovered and buried in a British cemetery where soldiers had dug trenches.
 Padres performed the burial service in haste, with soldiers quickly covering the graves.
 Others were removed in the same way and taken to a nearby shamshāngāht for their remains to be cremated.

 While the soldiers excavated through the debris for a sign of life, the Government sent the Quetta administration instructions to build a tent city to house the homeless survivors and to provide shelter for their rescuers.
 A fresh supply of medicated pads was brought for the soldiers to wear over their mouths while they dug for bodies in fears of a spread of disease from the dead bodies buried underneath.

 Significance

 The natural disaster ranks as the 23rd most deadly earthquake worldwide to date.
-In the aftermath of the 2005 Kashmir earthquake, the Director General for the Meteorological Department at Islamabad, Chaudhry Qamaruzaman, cited the earthquake as being amongst the four deadliest earthquakes the South Asian region has seen; the others being the Kashmir earthquake in 2005, Pasni, 1945 Balochistan earthquake, in 1945 and Kangra earthquake in 1905.
+In the aftermath of the 2005 Kashmir earthquake, the Director General for the Meteorological Department at Islamabad, Chaudhry Qamaruzaman, cited the earthquake as being amongst the four deadliest earthquakes the South Asian region has seen; the others being the Kashmir earthquake in 2005, 1945 Balochistan earthquake and Kangra earthquake in 1905.

 Notable survivors

-Indian space scientist and educationist Yash Pal, then eight-years-old, was trapped under the building remains together with his siblings and was rescued.
+Indian space scientist and educationist Yash Pal, then eight-years-old, was trapped under the building remains, together with his siblings, and was rescued.

+The 6th Commander-in-Chief of the Pakistan Army, Gul Hassan Khan, who was 14 at the time, survived the earthquake, having also survived the previous one in 1930.